-I don’t have a front loader washing machine, however so many readers are asking how to clean it and in particular how to remove the mould.
-Front loaders are well-known for the build up of mould around the seal, a musty smell could be your first indication that this is occurring and is in need of a clean.
+Thank you to our community for sharing their tips on how to Clean a front loader washing machine.
+I particularly get asked frequently how to remove the mould from the washing machine.
+Front loaders are well-known for the build-up of mould around the seal, a musty smell could be your first indication that this is occurring and is in need of a clean.
 It’s very important to clean away the mould as it can get on your clothes during the washing cycle and become very harmful to your health.
-Please check your manual for instructions for your particular machine, otherwise, here are my tips:

 Steps to clean your front loader washing machine

-- While empty, pour 1-2 cups bleach (depending on washer size) into the front loader, run on the hottest cycle
+- While empty, pour 1-2 cups vinegar (depending on washer size) into the front loader, run on the hottest cycle

-- Using a spray bottle mix 1 part bleach to 4 parts water
+- Using a spray bottle mix half vinegar and half water.

 - Once cycle has finished, put on your gloves and have an old toothbrush handy.
 Spray really well around the seal area.
 For stubborn mould let sit for a few minutes before proceeding to next step